 How to Cook Shredded Brussels Sprouts

-Get the best of both worlds with these tender but oh-so Crispy Shredded Brussels Sprouts.
+Get the best of both worlds with these tender but oh-so Crispy Shaved Brussels Sprouts.
 Brussels sprouts are already big on flavor, but are even better with added hits of balsamic, garlic, and optional bacon.
-This roasted shaved brussels sprouts recipe is great for long time lovers and sprout newbies, alike!
+This recipe is great for long time lovers and sprout newbies, alike!

 - PREHEAT.
 Heat the oven to 425°F. Line a baking sheet with parchment paper.